TooTallNate/node-speaker/README.md

 $ npm install speaker
 ```

-On Debian/Ubuntu, the ALSA backend is selected by default, so be sure to have the
+On Debian/Ubuntu, the [ALSA][alsa] backend is selected by default, so be sure
-`alsa.h` header file in place:
+to have the `alsa.h` header file in place:

 ``` bash
 $ sudo apt-get install libasound2-dev